Aspex Gallery

 In 2003 the gallery announced the first Emergency award, an open submission exhibition that would take place every two years, to be judged by a panel of artists, gallerists and curators.
 The first shortlist exhibition featured several artists who are now of some renown, including David Blandy, Juneau Projects and the eventual winner Susan Collis.

 Aspex was instrumental in bringing Heather and Ivan Morison's 'Luna Park' to Portsmouth in August 2010, in conjunction with Chapter, Cardiff, firstsite, Colchester and Safle.
 Part of the installation was "Ultrasauros", a 53-foot recreation of the dinosaur of the same name on Southsea Common.
+The sculpture was destroyed by fire in 2010 during a storm.